lpadmin -p name -s host!remote-queue

 # accept name

 Be sure to replace the italicized words above with the correct information in your situation.
-Below is information if you have any questions as to what each of the italicized words represent.
+If you have any questions as to what each of the italicized words represents, these explanations may help:

 - name: The name of the print queue as it will be known in Solaris